 - Local Rules, Operating Orders, and Chambers Guidelines.
 The procedures in these rules, orders, and guidelines are in addition to the Federal Rules of Bankruptcy Procedure and the Bankruptcy Code.
 They provide information about local requirements.

 - Reaffirmation Information Packet.
-In a chapter 7 case, you may want to keep certain property by continuing to pay the lien against the property.
+In a chapter 7 case, the debtor may want to keep certain property by continuing to pay the lien against the property.
 This is called reaffirming a debt.
 This packet provides further information about the process.
+A reaffirmation agreement or, for debtor appearing pro se, a motion for approval of a reaffirmation agreement, must be filed using the appropriate Administrative Office for United States Courts Director's Form.

 - MyMoney.Gov.
 This website provides financial literacy information to help you learn how to make the most of your earnings and borrow responsibly.